 The Blueprint is refreshed annually, with consultation with staff, community and partner organisations being an important element of this.
 Every three years Senior Management Team undertake a full refresh of the Blueprint.

-One Corporate Priority has been assigned for 2013/14
+Three Corporate Priorities have been assigned for 2014/15

 Integrated Risk Management Plan (IRMP)